Experimental traffic schemes

 - For further information or to make comments on the Fisher’s Lane scheme, email: COVIDtransport@ealing.gov.uk

 We’ve also been asked to let you know about a local initiative — a petition organised by a resident who is concerned about a number of issues relating to the road closures.
 You can find details here.

-Unlike the original plans for the segregated cycleway, there will be no use of pavement space or removal of trees but the designs introduce a bi-directional cycle lane taking over existing bus lanes and restricting motor traffic to a single lane each way for much of the length of Chiswick High Road.
+Unlike the original plans for the segregated cycleway, there is no use of pavement space or removal of trees but the designs introduce a bi-directional cycle lane taking over existing bus lanes and restricting motor traffic to a single lane each way for much of the length of Chiswick High Road.

 You can see a summary of the changes and the design for the scheme on ChiswickW4.com.